0xHarrington/RocketInsight/backend/README.md

 pip install -r requirements.txt
 ```

+## Database Setup

+The models.py script contains the database table initializations.
+It also includes a function to convert a Python Pandas dataframe into a database table to be added to the local database.
+It uses a helper function to create tables based on the SQLAlchemy models.
+The add_dataframe_to_db function adds a pandas DataFrame to the corresponding SQLAlchemy model table in the database.
+The appropriate message is printed out in the console depending on whether the addition to the database was successful.
+If the addition was successful, the DB Browser for SQLite desktop software can be used to visualize each of the tables in the database.

 ## Contribution

 We welcome contributions from the community to improve and extend the functionality of the RocketInsight backend service.
 Please adhere to our contribution guidelines outlined in CONTRIBUTING.md.